-Looking for a gluten-free mushroom risotto recipe?
+Our buckwheat risotto is the perfect dish if you’re looking for a vegetarian gluten-free mushroom dinner.
 Celebrity chef Sophie Dahl has produced a risotto recipe with buckwheat, as a great alternative to traditional rice for those who cannot eat gluten.

-This is a soupy and cheesy mushroom risotto recipe, although techincally not a risotto, it’s just as delicious and would feed a hungry family or a dinner party with equal success.
+This cheesy mushroom risotto recipeis delicious and although it is technically not a risotto, it’s just as tasty!
+Plus, it would feed a hungry family or a dinner party with equal success.

 Using butter, white wine and mascarpone cheese, the flavours are delicious and rich but the buckwheat balances out how filling this recipe is, so it doesn’t feel too unhealthy.